Blueforcer/SmartPusher/README.md

 Bored with smartphones and voice control?
 Go back to the roots with real buttons to control your smarthome!

-SmartPusher is a wifi enabled button array wich lets you control your smarthome in different ways.
+SmartPusher is a wifi enabled button array wich lets you control your smarthome via MQTT in different ways.
-Button functions:
+Functions:
 - Click
 - LongClick
 - DoubleClick